Roadside Inspection Program

 How do these surveys affect consumers?

 Participation in the survey is voluntary.
 There are no consequences to consumers, regardless of their vehicle's emission control equipment or its emission levels.
-At the conclusion of the inspection, the participants receive a Vehicle Inspection Report (VIR) detailing the results of the test.
+At the conclusion of the survey, the participants receive a Vehicle Inspection Report (VIR) detailing the results of the survey.
+BAR staff will also alert participants to any mechanical issues that are observed while conducting the survey.

 Does the survey take the place of a required Smog Check inspection?

-BAR appreciates your help in improving air quality in California.
+Consumers who participate in the survey play a key role in helping improve air quality in California.
 To learn about more ways you can help to reduce air pollution, visit www.arb.ca.gov.